 Not all product recommendation engines are created equally.
 Many recommendation algorithms only consider basic product sales data, without understanding the actual relationship between products.

 Top tier product recommendation solutions should offer:

 Ideally, you also want a product recommendations engine that guarantees results.
 Interested in taking LimeSpot for a spin?
-You can try our product for free for 21 days - we guarantee 20x ROI, although the average ROI of other merchants that have taken our 21 Day Challenge has been a whopping 67x.
+You can try our product for free for 21 days - our customers typically experience 2-5x conversion improvement.

 It's also a good idea to AB test your product recommendation widget placement.
 Different merchandising strategies in terms of where the product recommendations are placed both site-wide and on a single page can go a long way to driving more conversions and bigger basket sizes.